-4.2 Predicted PBLH vs. HSRL
+4.2 The predicted PBLH vs. HSRL

-- The same metrics were used to evaluate against the HSRL measurements during the DISCOVER-AQ and SEAC4RS campaigns, as shown in Fig. 9.
-The XGB prediction shows the lower MB than all the reanalysis datasets in four out of five campaigns with DISCOVER-AQ TX the only exception.
-The reanalysis datasets show large positive biases relative to HSRL in DISCOVER-AQ CO and SEAC4CRS, likely due to the large-scale positive biases in the west CONUS seen in Fig. 8a-c.
-The XGB prediction gives the best performance in four out of five campaigns (MD, CA, CO, and SEAC4CRS) in terms of MAE, - 355 three out of five campaigns (MD, CO, and SEAC4CRS) in terms of RMSE, and three out of five campaigns (MD, TX, and CO) in terms of correlation coefficient.
+The same metrics were used for an evaluation against the HSRL measurements during the DISCOVER-AQ and SEAC4RS campaigns, as shown in Fig. 9.
+The XGB prediction shows a lower MB than all of the reanalysis datasets in four out of five campaigns, with DISCOVER-AQ TX being the only exception.
+The reanalysis datasets show large positive biases relative to HSRL in DISCOVER-AQ CO and SEAC4CRS, likely due to the large-scale positive biases in the western CONUS seen in Fig. 8a-c.
+The XGB prediction gives the best performance in four out of five campaigns (MD, CA, CO, and SEAC4CRS) in terms of MAE, three out of five campaigns (MD, CO, and SEAC4CRS) in terms of RMSE, and three out of five campaigns (MD, TX, and CO) in terms of correlation coefficient.
 The ERA5 is the top performer for all cases where the XGB prediction is not at the top.
-Overall, ERA5 PBLH demonstrates remarkably better agreement with observations than NARR and MERRA-2.
-The performance of XGB prediction is robustly improved over ERA5 during DISCOVER-AQ MD, attributable to the high airport density in the northeast (Fig. 1a).
-The XGB prediction, however, does not significantly improve over ERA5 during DISCOVER-AQ - 360 CA. A likely reason is that the airborne sampling was limited to the San Joaquin valley where no AMDAR data were available from Zhang et al. (2019).
+Overall, the ERA5 PBLH demonstrates remarkably better agreement with observations than NARR and MERRA-2.
+The performance of XGB prediction is robustly improved over ERA5 during DISCOVER-AQ MD, which is attributed to the high airport density in the northeast (Fig. 1a).
+The XGB prediction, however, does not significantly improve over ERA5 during DISCOVER-AQ CA. A likely reason for this is that the airborne sampling was limited to the San Joaquin Valley where no AMDAR data were available from Zhang et al. (2019).